r3t4rd/ScriptedJobs/README.md

 Creates new organisation.
 You able to call it however you want and feel free to create them for any type of jobs you want.

-We're creating our new organization.
-Feel free to call it however you want.
-You can create them for any type of jobs.

 ### Keys